Persecution of Biharis in Bangladesh: Immigration, citizenship and reconciliation efforts

+Both countries have signed agreements on the repatriation of stateless people, but only a few hundred have reportedly managed to go to Pakistan.
+Organisations such as Refugees International have urged both governments to "grant citizenship to the hundreds of thousands of people who remain without effective nationality".
+As of 2006, the UNHCR had not addressed the plight of the Biharis.

+During his 2002 trip to Bangladesh, Pakistan president Pervez Musharraf said he sympathised with the plight of the Biharis but could not allow them to emigrate to Pakistan.
+Several groups in Pakistan have since urged their government to accept the Biharis.

-In May 2003, a high court ruling in Bangladesh allowed ten Bihari refugees to obtain citizenship and voting rights.
+In May 2003, a High Court ruling in Bangladesh allowed ten Bihari refugees to obtain citizenship and voting rights.
 The ruling exposed a generation gap among Biharis.
 Younger Biharis were described as "elated" but many older people felt "despair at the enthusiasm" and said their true home was in Pakistan.
 Many Biharis now seek greater civil rights and citizenship in Bangladesh.

-On 19 May 2008, the Dhaka High Court approved citizenship and voting rights for about 150,000 refugees who were minors at the time of Bangladesh's 1971 war of independence.
+On 19 May 2008, the High Court approved citizenship and voting rights for about 150,000 refugees who were minors at the time of Bangladesh's 1971 war of independence.
 Those born in the country since the war also gained citizenship and the right to vote.
 Several political parties campaigned in the camps for the Bihari vote during the 2008 general election, and the group was considered important to parties and candidates.
 Although the court ruling explicitly said that the Biharis are eligible to register to vote in the December 2008 elections, the Election Commission closed its rolls in August 2008 without enrolling them.